 Landscape maintenance is a rewarding career that allows you to work outdoors, be creative, and make a positive impact on people’s lives.
 In Queensland, the warm and humid climate offers a variety of opportunities for landscapers to showcase their skills.

-Join us on a journey through the seasons, exploring a year in the life of a landscaper in Queensland and the work they do to create beautiful outdoor spaces.
+Join us on a journey through the seasons, exploring a year in the life of a Queensland landscaper and the work they do to create beautiful outdoor spaces.

 Spring:

 Spring is the start of the landscaping season in Queensland.
-The weather is mild (14-24°C) and the days are getting longer (5.45 am-5.45 pm), making it the perfect time to start planning and preparing for the upcoming projects.
+Mild weather (14-24°C) and longer days (5.45 am-5.45 pm) make it the ideal time to plan and prepare for upcoming projects.

 Landscapers begin by assessing the condition of the outdoor spaces, such as gardens, lawns, and car parks.
 The difference between the work required in a ‘wet’ spring versus a ‘dry’ Spring are very different.
 A great landscaper will always assess the conditions and respond accordingly.